awslabs/amazon-asdi/code-green/workshop/sections/section-3-apigw-lambda.md

     <kbd><img src="images/image3-4.png" alt="Screenshot 3-4" /></kbd>
     <br/><br/>

 1. Click on "Create policy", then click on the JSON tab.
 Remove the template text in the JSON editor.
-The code directory contains a file, [json](https://github.com/awslabs/amazon-asdi/blob/master/code-green/workshop/code/iam.json), that has the IAM policy document you will be using for this step (if you copy from below, be careful to remove any extraneous text that may get copied from the page break).
+The code directory contains a json file, (<b style="text-decoration: underline;">[view it here](https://github.com/awslabs/amazon-asdi/blob/master/code-green/workshop/code/iam.json)</b>), that has the IAM policy document you will be using for this step (if you copy from below, be careful to remove any extraneous text that may get copied from the page break).
 Replace YOUR_BUCKET_NAME with the name of the S3 bucket you created in Section 1, then paste in the Athena workgroup ARN you set aside above in step 3, replacing YOUR_ATHENA_ARN.
 Both of these areas are highlighted below.

         {